The Key Man

 Cut and program on site

-Key cut from the code or the lock, transponder paired to the immobilizer, proximity fob synced to the ECU.
+Key cut from code or lock, transponder chip registered to the immobilizer, proximity fob enrolled to the ECU — all done at the vehicle, whether that's a boat ramp or a neighborhood driveway.

 04

-Almost every vehicle out here has an immobilizer.
-The engine won't fire unless it recognizes a chip paired to that specific car.
-Cutting a key that turns the lock is the easy half — pairing it to the immobilizer so the car accepts it is the part that needs real equipment.
+Almost every vehicle on this side of the bridge has an immobilizer.
+The engine won't fire unless it recognizes a chip registered to that specific car.
+Cutting a key that turns the lock is the straightforward part — pairing it to the immobilizer so the car actually starts is what requires real equipment and real expertise.

-On push-to-start vehicles the fob and the ECU are in constant conversation.
-Adding a proximity key means registering it to that network.
-When every key is gone, there's sometimes no key to copy from, so I read the immobilizer data directly and build one — the same work a dealer does, in your driveway.
+Push-to-start fobs talk to the ECU constantly, so adding a proximity key means registering it to that network.
+When every key is gone, there's nothing left to copy from — so I read the immobilizer data directly and generate a key from scratch.
+Same work a dealer does at a service bay, done in your Carolina Park driveway or at the ramp on Shem Creek.

 Handled on site